Arkansas Attorney for Injuries that Occurred on a Farm

-Arkansas farms employ an estimated 1.5 to 2 million seasonal employees.
-It is not surprising that with that many people employed in such a dangerous industry, many Fayetteville farmworkers are either injured or killed in farm-related accidents.
-Ken Kieklak is an experienced Fayetteville, AR Lawyer for injuries that occurred on a farm.
-If you or a loved one was injured on a farm, call Ken Kieklak, Attorney at Law at (479) 316-0438 for a free consultation.
+Farms across Arkansas employ an estimate of 1.5 to 2 million seasonal employees.
+Given the number of farmworkers and the hazards associated with the agricultural industry, it is not surprising that many people are severely injured or killed.
+Ken Kieklak is a seasoned Arkansas attorney for injuries that occurred on a farm who has represented hard-working people for over twenty years.
+If you or a loved one was hurt while working or visiting a farm, call Ken Kieklak, Attorney at Law at (479) 316-0438 for a free consultation.

 - Damage to the nervous system